 - Roll, cut into desired shapes (see below), and place on a prepared baking pan.

 - Bake for approximately 10-15 minutes.
 Cooking time will vary with shape/size, so keep an eye on the oven.

 Shaping and Stamping Paw Print Heart Valentine Dog Treats

 To make similar paw print heart treats you will need a heart shaped cookie cutter and something suitable for stamping.
 The dough can be stamped with any clean food-safe items.
-Since I didn’t have a suitable food-safe paw stamp, I created my own pitter patter puppy love paw prints on the hearts with a mini heart plunger cutter and a toothpick.
+Since I didn’t have a suitable food-safe paw stamp, I got a little creative with other kitchen objects.
+I created my own pitter patter puppy love paw prints on the heart treats with a mini heart plunger cutter and a toothpick.

 Additional Treat Making Tips

 Baked Biscuit Dog Treat Making Tips and Tricks

 - See our posts on making baked biscuit (cookie) dog treats and decorating homemade dog treats for more information and helpful tips.